oracle/dotnet-db-samples/samples/README.txt

 Transaction
 ===========
-Sample 1: Demonstratew the usage of EnlistTransaction API.
+Sample 1: Demonstrates the usage of EnlistTransaction API.
 Sample 2: Demonstrates the usage of TransactionScope.
 Sample 3: Demonstrates nested transactions with savepoints.